How to Start a Brewery

 Do I need a Mash Colander for every fermentor?

-No. One Mash Colander can be used with multiple 5-in-1 Fermentors, helping reduce equipment duplication as the brewery expands.
+No. One BREWHA Mash Colander can be used with multiple compatible 5-in-1 Fermentors, helping reduce equipment duplication as the brewery expands.

 Can BREWHA grow with my brewery?

 Yes.
-Start with one complete BIAC® Brewing System, then add additional 5-in-1 Fermentors as production needs grow.
-The same Mash Colander can be used with each additional fermentor.
+Start with one complete BIAC® Brewing System, then add compatible 5-in-1 Fermentors as production needs grow.
+See BREWHA brewery success stories for examples of real brewery projects and growth paths.

 Start your brewery with a clearer equipment plan.